2015–16 Illinois Fighting Illini men's basketball team: Incoming transfer students

 Darius Paul was immediately eligible to play during the 15-16 season due to the junior college student transfer exception rules of the NCAA.
 While overseas on Illinois' preseason European trip, Paul was arrested in Deauville, France on August 14, 2015 and charged with vandalism, public intoxication and resisting arrest.
 Head coach John Groce later dismissed Paul from the Illinois basketball team on August 21, 2015.

 Khalid Lewis and Mike Thorne Jr. are immediately eligible to play during the 15-16 season due to the graduate student transfer exception rules of the NCAA.
 Kipper Nichols was granted release of his scholarship from Tulane on September 22, 2015.
 He will join Illinois before the spring 2016 semester, and will be ineligible to play as a redshirt transfer until the spring of 2017.

-2016 Recruiting class

-On September 16, 2015, Te'Jon Lucas of Milwaukee, Wisconsin verbally committed to attend Illinois in the fall of 2016 and signed his National Letter of Intent to finalize his recruitment on November 11, 2015.
-Lucas attended the NBA Top 100 camp in June 2015, had scholarship offers from California, Memphis, Purdue, and Wisconsin, and he strongly considered both USC and Old Dominion before committing to Illinois.
-Lucas is only the third player from the State of Wisconsin to commit to Illinois, and is the first since 1926.